-This class handle building of Linux kernels and the class contains code to know how to build both 2.4 and 2.6 kernel trees.
-All needed headers are staged into STAGING_KERNEL_DIR directory to allow building of out-of-tree modules using module.bbclass.
+This class handles building of Linux kernels and the class contains code to know how to build both 2.4 and 2.6 kernel trees.
+All needed headers are staged into STAGING\KERNEL\DIR directory to allow building of out-of-tree modules using module.bbclass.

-The means that each kerel module built is packaged separately and inter-modules dependencies are created by parsing the modinfo output.
-If all modules are required then installing "kernel-modules" package will install all packages with modules and various other kernel packages such as "kernel-vmlinux" are also generated.
+The means that each kerel module built is packaged separately and inter-module dependencies are created by parsing the modinfo output.
+If all modules are required then installing the "kernel-modules" package will install all packages with modules and various other kernel packages such as "kernel-vmlinux" are also generated.

-Various other classes are used by the kernel and module classes internally including kernel-arch.bbclass, module_strip.bbclass, module-base.bbclass and linux-kernel-base.bbclass.
+Various other classes are used by the kernel and module classes internally including kernelarch.bbclass, module\strip.bbclass, module-base.bbclass and linux-kernel-base.bbclass.

-14. Creating images -image.bbclass and rootfs.bbclass
+14. Creating images -image.bbclass and rootfs\.bbclass

 Those classes add support for creating images in many formats.
-First the rootfs is created from packages by one of the rootfs.bbclass files (depending on package format used) and then image is created.
-The IMAGE_FSTYPES variable controls which types of image to generate.
-The list of packages to install into the image is controlled by the IMAGE_INSTALL variable.
+First the rootfs is created from packages by one of the rootfs\\.bbclass files (depending on package format used) and then image is created.
+The IMAGE\FSTYPES variable controls which types of image to generate.
+The list of packages to install into the image is controlled by the IMAGE\INSTALL variable.